 Don’t forget to choose a cool cake stand to present your jelly bean cake on.
 I’ve found beautiful ones at antique stores, home good stores and online.
 Amazon has a terrific and affordable selection for any birthday party or celebration:

-This Mama’s tips – a surprise inside cake tutorial
+Tips to make a surprise inside cake tutorial

 Now that Pillsbury makes wonderful gluten free cake mixes and frostings, you may find that you enjoy cake decorating.
 I took the entire Wilton cake decorating class series many years ago and still use those skills in my cooking and baking.